-As we are conscious that the price paid for an investment is arguably the single most important factor in determining future returns, one area of the market that we continue to probe is UK domestics, where political uncertainty continues to weigh on sentiment.
+In addition to the global trends influencing UK assets, Brexit continues to dominate sentiment and is creating considerable uncertainty for the UK economy and political environment.
+As a result, we are being presented with a compelling opportunity in some good quality, soundly-financed domestic companies taking a long-term perspective.
+This is reflected in our holdings in stocks such as Crest Nicholson, Hollywood Bowl, Legal & General, Lloyds Bank, Pets at Home, Tesco and Whitbread.
 We continue to be very selective in the types of business model and financial characteristics that we choose to invest in.
 We are wary of companies whose business models are particularly susceptible to disruption, such as areas of general retail.
-In addition, we place a large focus on the balance sheet and accounting, as a weak balance sheet can hamper the ability of a company to both invest in its operations or respond to changing market conditions.
+In addition, we place a large emphasis on balance sheets and accounting, as a weak balance sheet can hamper the ability of a company to invest in its operations or respond to changing market conditions.

-Performance in the second quarter of 2019 was positive in both absolute and relative terms, with the Fund’s NAV return exceeding the FTSE All-Share Total Return Index.
+Performance in the third quarter of 2019 was positive in absolute but lagged the FTSE All-Share Index.

 |Q2/2018 - Q2/2019||Q2/2017 - Q2/2018||Q2/2016 - Q2/2017||Q2/2015 - Q2/2016||Q2/2014 - Q2/2015|